yoember/yoember.github.io/index.md

 In javascript, `this` always points to the object that wraps around it.
 In the above example, `this` will be undefined because we are inside the function after the Promise.
 Please learn more about it here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this

 This kind of problem is solved nicely in ES6/ES2015, the new JavaScript, which is what I mainly use in this tutorial.
 However, it's not a problem if you see the old, traditional way also.
-We'll look at it this method for just for a second.
+We'll look at it for just a second.

 In ES5 syntax, we have to save the controller context (the controller's `this`) in a local variable.
 We can set the controller's `this` as the variable `_that` so we can use it inside our `then`.